WeiqiWeng/study_notes/git_workflow.md

 If we want to update the project, such as adding new feature or fixing a bug, the better practice is to create a new local branch and merge to *master* at last.
 In this way, the team can make sure the version in branch *master* is always ready for production and not affected when doing update.

-The following commands create a new branch and switch to it.
+The following commands create a new local branch and switch to it.
 ```sh
 git branch update_the_project
 git checkout update_the_project